-Advanced imaging may be recommended during your appointment at Nashville Hip Institute (NHI).
+Advanced imaging may be recommended during your appointment at Nashville Hip Institute at TOA (NHI at TOA).
 We carefully consider our patients’ specific needs and any previous imaging completed prior to recommending further diagnostic testing or imaging.
 We want our patients to understand why further imaging and/or diagnostic testing may be recommended.

 Please browse the links below to learn about some of these imaging techniques, and as always feel free to reach out directly to us with any questions.

 Over the recent years, ultrasound has really become an extremely useful device for diagnosing musculoskeletal injuries and damage as well as a convenient way for providers to guide needles into the joint and areas around the hip.
 The addition of ultrasound to our practice has really changed and advanced what we can do during your visit.
 NHI at TOA has been one of the leaders in developing ultrasound technology for the diagnosis and treatment of hip and pelvis disorders.
 A study performed here illustrated that these injections are significantly more convenient and less painful than fluoroscopic (x-ray) guided injections (Full Study Ultrasound-Guided Hip Injections: A Comparative Study With Fluoroscopy-Guided Injections).

 During your ultrasound evaluation, a probe is placed on the skin along with some typically very cold gel.
 We promise we don’t put it in the refrigerator prior to your arrival.
 The probe uses sound waves to create pictures of the inside of your body, including the muscles, tendons, and joints in a safe, non-invasive manner.
 There is no radiation associated with the use of ultrasound.
 The real-time assessment we can perform during your visit gives your providers incredibly useful information to personalize an appropriate treatment plan.